christopherkang/christopherkang.github.io/index.md

 # Short Bio

 I'm Chris, a senior at the University of Washington double majoring in Computer Science and Economics.
 My research interests are best described as *full stack quantum computation*, including co-designing quantum algorithms with NISQ hardware and general theory research into quantum algorithms.
-Beyond my research, I am interested in the macroeconomics of inequality, tech policy, and philosophy.
+Beyond my research, I enjoy learning about science and tech policy, thinking philsophically, and meeting new people.

+(02/10/22: Update - I will soon be a first-year PhD student... somewhere!
+This page will be updated promptly as details solidify.)

 <!-- In my current research, I'm studying how quantum algorithms could be co-designed with novel architectures and have previously worked on quantum Hamiltonian simulation.
 In my free time, I serve as Co-Chair of the CSE Student Advisory Council and a Board Member on the LGBTQ+@CSE group. -->